-Examples of Social Project Categories in the ICMA Social Bond Principles Examples of Categories' Details in the ICMA Social Bond Principles Additional Examples of Categories' Details (Sub- Categories) Listed in the Guidelines Affordable basic infrastructure Clean drinking waterSewersSanitationTransportEnergy Disaster prevention and mitigation Measures against aging infrastructure Disaster recovery ICT infrastructure Access to essential services Health Education and vocational training Healthcare Financing and financial services Parenting support Long-term care support Welfare for aging populations Supporting access to essential services for aging populations
+Examples of Social Project Categories in the ICMA Social Bond Principles Examples of Categories' Details in the ICMA Social Bond Principles Additional Examples of Categories' Details (Sub- Categories) Listed in the Guidelines 1.
+Affordable basic infrastructure Clean drinking waterSewersSanitationTransportEnergy Disaster prevention and mitigation Measures against aging infrastructure Disaster recovery ICT infrastructure 2.
+Access to essential services Health Education and vocational training Healthcare Financing and financial services Parenting support Long-term care support Welfare for aging populations Supporting access to essential services for aging populations

+Ex amples of Target Additional Examples of

-Examples of Target Populations in the ICMA Social Bond Principles Additional Examples of Target Populations Listed in the Guidelines
+Ро pulations in the ICMA Social Target Populations

+Bond Principles Listed in the Guidelines

 1. People living below the

+poverty line

+2. Excluded and/or

+marginalised populations

-2. poverty line Excluded and/or marginalised populations and /or communities
+and /or communities

 3. People with disabilities

-4. Migrants and /or displaced persons
+4. Migrants and /or displaced

+persons

-5. People who are undereducated
+5. People who are

+undereducated

-6. People who are underserved, owing to a lack of quality access to essential goods and services
+6. People who are

+underserved, owing to a

+lack of quality access to

+essential goods and

+services

-Examples of Social Project Categories in the ICMA Social Bond Principles Examples of Categories' Details in the ICMA Social Bond Principles Additional Examples of Categories' Details (Sub- Categories) Listed in the Guidelines Examples of Target Populations in the ICMA Social Bond Principles Additional Examples of Target Populations Listed in the Guidelines 3.
-Affordable housing 4.
+potential effect of SME financing and microfinance 5.
+Food security and sustainable food systems • Physical, social, and economic access to safe, nutritious, and sufficient food that meets dietary needs and requirements • Resilient agricultural practices • Reduction of food loss • Physical, social, and economic access to safe, nutritious, and sufficient food that means gement of presymptomatic disease • Reduction of food loss • Improvement of food systems utilizing advanced technology • Improvement of eating habits and management of presymptomatic disease • Reduction of food loss • Physical, social, and economic access to safe, nutritious, and sufficient food that meets dietary needs and requirements • Resilient agricultural practices • Reduction of food loss Examples of Social Project Categories in the ICMA Social Bond Principles Examples of Categories' Details in the ICMA Social Bond Principles Additional Examples of Categories' Details (Sub- Categories) Listed in the Guidelines Examples of Target Populations in the ICMA Social Bond Principles Additional Examples of Target Populations Listed in the Guidelines and waste Improved productivity of small-scale work and child-rearing/ long-term 4.
 Employment generation, and programs designed to prevent and/or alleviate unemployment stemming from socioeconomic crises, including through the potential effect of SME financing and microfinance 5.
-Food security and sustainable food systems (No example) (No example) Physical, social, and economic access to safe, nutritious, and sufficient food that meets dietary needs and requirements Resilient agricultural practices Reduction of food loss and waste Improved productivity of small-scale producers Response to socio- economic crises due to the spread of infectious diseases Regional revitalization Improvement of food systems utilizing advanced technology Improvement of eating habits and management of pre- symptomatic disease People who are unemployed Women and/or sexual and gender minorities Aging populations and vulnerable youth Other vulnerable groups, including as a result of natural disasters (The definition of target population can vary depending on local contexts and, in some cases, such population(s) may also be served by addressing the general public.) ( Example of "10.
-Other vulnerable groups, including as a result of natural disasters" on the left) Companies and residents in geographically and socio-economically disadvantaged areas SMEs, etc. affected by the spread of infectious diseases, etc. People who balance work and childrearing/ long-term caregiving, etc.
+Food security and sustainable food Physical, social, and economic access to safe, nutritious, and sufficient food that meets dietary needs and requirements Resilient agricultural practices Reduction of food loss and waste Improved productivity Response to socio- economic crises due to the spread of infectious diseases Regional revitalization Improvement of food systems utilizing advanced technology Improvement of eating habits and management of pre- symptomatic unemployed 8.
+Women and/or sexual and gender minorities 9.
+Aging populations and vulnerable youth 10.
+Other vulnerable groups, including as a result of natural disasters (The definition of target population can vary depending on local contexts and, in some cases, such population(s) may also be served by addressing the vulnerable groups, including as a result of natural disasters" on the left) Companies and residents in geographically and socio-economically disadvantaged areas SMEs, etc. affected by the spread of infectious diseases, etc. People who balance work and child-